 RIMOWA doesn’t just work with massive names such as Supreme or Fendi.
 The brand recently dropped a collab with French streetwear label NASASEASONS, which came to prominence in 2015 with the “I Came To Break Hearts” dad hat that was subsequently seen on every influencer and cool kid on Instagram.

 For its RIMOWA collaboration, the company released an “I Need Space” cap complete with NASASEASONS and RIMOWA branding on the back, along with a range of stickers to deck out your suitcase.
-The collab will drop in mid-June and cost approximately $163 for both items together.

 UNITED ARROWS x RIMOWA